lukeloken/GlobalRiverMethane/README.md

 ### Setup

 This repo only contains scripts and example data.
-To use the functions and scripts in this package, you will create an object with the dropbox directory.
-All functions will access and create files within your local copy of the dropbox folder.
+The data, analyses, figures, etc. are saved on your local dropbox folder.
+To use the functions and scripts in this package, you will create an R object with the path to your local dropbox directory.
+You should only need to do this once, and all functions will access and create files within that folder.

 ``` r
 path_to_dropbox <- "Your/local/dropbox/folder"